t-DGR: A Trajectory-Based Deep Generative Replay Method for Continual Learning in Decision Making: Conclusion

 In conclusion, we have introduced t-DGR, a novel method for continual learning in decision-making tasks, which has demonstrated state-of-the-art performance on the Continual World benchmarks.
 Our approach stands out due to its simplicity, scalability, and non-autoregressive nature, positioning it as a solid foundation for future research in this domain.

-Importantly, t-DGR aligns with the concept of ``General Continual Learning" by taking into account essential properties of the real world, including bounded memory and blurry task boundaries.
+Importantly, t-DGR takes into account essential properties of the real world, including bounded memory and blurry task boundaries.
 These considerations ensure that our method remains applicable and effective in real-world scenarios, enabling its potential integration into practical applications.

 Looking ahead, one potential avenue for future research is the refinement of the replay mechanism employed in t-DGR.
 Rather than assigning equal weight to all past trajectories, a more selective approach could be explored.
 By prioritizing certain memories over others and strategically determining when to replay memories to the learner, akin to human learning processes, we could potentially enhance the performance and adaptability of our method.